adithaha/jboss-fuse-workshop/amq/lab1-bulk-async.md

 ## LAB 2 - Using AMQ to add employee in bulk asynchronously

-In this lab, we will create new additional API service to add employee with multiple employee paramater.
-We will reuse existing addEmployee method, with asynchronous approach.
+We will continue to work on fuse-rest project from REST lab.
+Create new additional API service to add multiple employee reuse existing addEmployee method, with asynchronous approach.

+Open JBoss Developer Studio application.
+Continue to work on fuse-rest project from JDG lab.
+If you haven't completed JDG lab, you can start with this project https://github.com/adithaha/jboss-fuse-workshop/raw/master/jdg/solution/lab1/fuse-rest.zip, import into CodeReady Studio, and do lab3 on https://github.com/adithaha/jboss-fuse-workshop/blob/master/rest/lab3-deployment.md

 ### Deploy JBoss AMQ Broker